LWVPullman/LeagueWebsite/docs/_pages/about.md

 ## New Members

-New members are invited to connect with [Paul Spencer](mailto:paulrrspencer@gmail.com), our membership chair or email [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com).
+New members are invited to connect with Kat Odell, our membership chair by emailing [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com).
 There are two methods for self-orientation offered.
-One is a short presentation called ["What You Need to Know"](https://lwvpullman.org/assets/PDFs/OnlineSelfOrientation2022-10.pdf). and the  other is The [Pullman League of Women Voters Primer](https://lwvpullman.org/assets/PDFs/PrimerRevision-11-2021.pdf), an online orientation resource manual.
+One is a short presentation called ["What You Need to Know"](https://lwvpullman.org/assets/PDFs/OnlineSelfOrientation2022-10.pdf), and the  other is the [Pullman League of Women Voters Primer](https://lwvpullman.org/assets/PDFs/PrimerRevision-11-2021.pdf), an online orientation resource manual.
 It also contains the Pullman League Bylaws.
 All members are invited to fill out an [Experience and Interests Survey](https://lwvpullman.org/assets/PDFs/2022-09-Experience_Interests_Survey.pdf) for volunteering opportunities.

 ## Organization